Lutie/TTRPG_Rules/terre-natale/docs/ethnies/ethnies.md

 ### Keep Best {#birth-keep-best}
 Luck favors the character even when fate is rewritten.
-**Effect:** When rerolling dice through Karma or reroll effects, the character keeps the best result between the original and the new roll.
+**Effect:** Once per rerolling dice through Karma or reroll effects, the character keeps the best result between the original and the new re-roll dice.

 ---